 Patent eligibility under 35 U.S.C. § 101 has been a perennial source of legislative and policymaking attention in the United States since at least 2010, when the Supreme Court decided Bilski v.
-Kappos, 561 U.S. 593

-(2010).
-Congress has considered proposed legislation to clarify the application of § 101, especially the exclusion for purely "abstract ideas."
+Kappos, 561 U.S. 593 (2010).
+Congress has proposed legislation to clarify the application of § 101, especially the exclusion for purely "abstract ideas."
 Venue, and forum shopping generally, are also issues ripe for reform.
 While TC Heartland LLC v.
 Kraft Foods Group Brands LLC, 137 S. Ct.
-1514 (2017) confirmed that patent suits may be brought in districts where the defendant "resides" (i.e., their state of incorporation), venue remains uncertain beyond that.
-Specifically, there are diverging opinions addressing whether defendants can be sued in states where they have minor or fleeting business operations.
+1514 (2017) confirmed that patent suits may be brought in districts where the defendant "resides" (i.e., their state of incorporation), there are still venue disputes based on where a defendant has a "regular and established place of business."
+Because of the many ways that a company may conduct business in a fora, this has led to diverging opinions on venue among the district courts.
+Another area of unrest appears to be transfer motions for forum non-conveniens, or a non convenient forum, when the defendant has a place of business in a jurisdiction other than its headquarters.

 The law of damages for patent infringement is also unsettled in several respects.
-For example, there are often disputes around when a patentee can seek a royalty based on the "entire market value" of an accused product, how to identify the smallest saleable patent-practicing unit for purposes of determining a royalty, and how damages for standard-essential patents should be assessed.
+For example, there are often disputes around when a patentee can seek a royalty based on the "entire market value" of an accused product, how to identify the smallest saleable patent practicing unit for purposes of determining a royalty, and how damages for standard essential patents should be assessed.